What is predictive HR analytics?

 - Encourage optimal work performance

-Ultimately, predictive HR analytics helps HR leaders make crystal-clear decisions that can increase overall profit and nurture employee motivation, retention, engagement, productivity.
+Ultimately, predictive HR analytics helps HR leaders make crystal-clear decisions that can increase overall profit and nurture employee motivation, retention, engagement, and productivity.

 How can predictive HR analytics improve company culture?

 Predictive HR analytics offers a way to help leaders make informed decisions that nurture an enthusiastic and high-performing workforce.
-Effective and ethical use of HR analytics can empower companies to identify, hire, engage, and retain quality employees who align with the company culture and are excited to contribute to its growth.
+Effective and ethical use of HR analytics can empower companies to identify, hire, engage, and retain quality professionals who align with the company culture and are excited to contribute to its growth.